Farmers & Merchants Bancorp

 ⚠ What to Watch

-- • The trailing dividend yield of 1.71% (2.13% forward) falls significantly short of the 3% minimum threshold required for this income-focused strategy.
+- • The trailing dividend yield of 1.87% (and forward yield of 1.52%) falls significantly below the strategy's 3% minimum requirement for income generation.

-- • Management's highly conservative payout policy prioritizes internal capital retention and stock buybacks over immediate cash returns to shareholders.
+- • Management's highly conservative capital allocation policy keeps the payout ratio structurally low, prioritizing internal capital retention over higher immediate cash distributions.

 📊 Historical Trends (10 Years)